0xAsh/0xAsh.github.io/_posts/2022-01-10-Certified-Red-Team-Operator-Review.md

 </p>

 #### Lab Time
+In order to access the labs, you must purchase lab time separately.
+This is purchased per hour, at a rate of `£1.25/hr` or `$1.7/hr`.

 I would at a minimum purchase 40 hours of lab time, but highly recommend future-proofing yourself with extra time.
-Let's say you give yourself 80 hours, that's brings your total cost to: `$607`.
+Let's say you give yourself 80 hours, that brings your total cost including the course purchase to: `$607`.

 I personally went with 80 hours when I signed up.
 Let's talk about why this matters.